natalyalangford/COVID19_plots/README.md

 # COVID19_plots
-Visualization utilities for the COVID-19 data from Johns Hopkins University and US data from the USA Facts website.
+Visualization utilities for the COVID-19 data from Johns Hopkins University and/or US data from the USA Facts website.

 This project was developed in and for the Linux environment using Python 3.7.
 It does have dependencies on other modules which can be met by installing those defined the the provided requirements file:
 ```
 sudo -H pip install -r requirements.txt
 ```